Vyral/scott-voak/_posts/2019-09-17-how-to-properly-analyze--compare-real-estate-investments.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Real estate investing is a great way to build wealth, and here’s an example of how to analyze and compare real estate investments.</em></p>

 If you’re thinking of investing in real estate, how do the numbers stack up in your favor?
 What’s the difference between investing in a San Diego property and one from out of state?

 Follow along in the video above as I answer each question for you. **I’ve provided timestamps so you can skip ahead to various sections at your convenience:&nbsp;**